Coretool/botmap/readme.md

 ## Botmap ##
 Botmap is a *nmap* and *metasploit* bot.

-## BIG UPDATE ##
+## Changelog ##

-A bit update is currently in development!
-The commands mentioned below won't work at the moment...
+0.2.0 Big update: new architecture (metasploit calls now RPC based), restructured code (no exploit functions at the moment) 0.1.0 First version, nothing special here

 ## Introduction ##